vikiru/CodeSmell/README.md

 # CodeSmell

+## Project Description

+## Authors

+- Golan Hassin
+- Visakan Kirubakaran
+- Sabin Plaiasu
+- Martin Rivard
+- Kshitij Sawhney

+## Prerequisites

+Make sure that the following prerequisites are successfully installed on your machine:

+- Java - [Download & Install Java.](https://www.java.com/en/download/manual.jsp) Download Java based on
+  your operating system.
+- Maven - [Download & Install Maven.](https://maven.apache.org/download.cgi) Choosing the latest version will suffice.
+- Python - [Download & Install Python.](https://www.python.org/downloads/) Python 3 is required.
+- Joern - Please see the [joern](https://github.com/joernio/joern) repository for more details on installing joern.

-## Building and Running
+## Build and Run Instructions

-1.)
-Ensure the relevant enviornment variables are set.
+0. Ensure the relevant enviornment variables are set:

 `export JAVA_HOME=/usr/lib/jvm/default-java/`

+`MAVEN_HOME`

+1. Run the following commands to clean and repackage the project:

+`mvn clean`

+`mvn package`

-2.)
-Build the project files with Maven
+2. Build the project files with Maven:

 `mvn install`

-3.)
-In order to execute the program:
+3. In order to execute the main program via the terminal, run the following:

-`mvn javafx:run`
+`mvn clean javafx:run`

-In order to run the program manually the following command can be used:
+In order to run the program through the executable jar via the terminal, the following command can be used:

-`java --module-path ./target/dependency --add-modules javafx.controls,javafx.fxml,javafx.controls,javafx.media,javafx.web -jar ./target/CodeSmell-1.0-SNAPSHOT.jar`
+`java -jar ./target/CodeSmell-1.0-SNAPSHOT-shaded.jar`

-In order to do this the dependencies (JavaFX) must be copied into the ./target/dependencies folder.
+In order to do this, the dependencies (JavaFX) must be copied into the ./target/dist/lib folder.

+## Usage

+## Testing Instructions

+Run the following command to execute all of the tests:

-`mvn javafx:run`
+`mvn test`